spryker/spryker-shop-core/Bundles/QuoteRequestAgentWidget/src/SprykerShop/Yves/QuoteRequestAgentWidget/Theme/default/components/molecules/quote-request-menu-item/README.md

-Added navigation menu for Quote Requests in Agent dashboard.
+Added a navigation menu for Quote Requests to the Agent dashboard.